-2. ⊠ Describe your system for ensuring classroom instruction is well-rounded, intentional, engaging, and challenging for all students. ⊠
+2. ☑ Describe your system for ensuring classroom instruction is well-rounded, intentional, engaging, and challenging for all students. ☑ bullying? ⊠

-Initially, students are assessed for instructional levels and support needs in core content areas and are interviewed for interests and levels of engagement.
-Students engage in high interest learning as a reengagement tool with teacher meetings and support throughout the day, and in all content areas.
-Our program is small enough that the teachers have time to have engagement meetings with each student.
+Students engage in self directed learning with teacher meetings and support daily.
+Our program is small enough that the teachers have time to have engagement meetings with eac

-3. ⊠ How do you ensure that students, families, and community members experience a safe and welcoming educational environment, including but not limited to being free from harassment and bullying? ⊠
+3. ☑ How do you ensure that students, families, and community members experience a safe and welcoming educational environment, including but not limited to being free from harassment and The ☑ symbol represents questions that will be pre-populated with the responses from applicants 23-25 Integrated Plan.
+Applicants will be able to update responses or accept the pre-populated response.

-Community members are not welcomed into the space, as it is a secure facility.
-We do provide families with engagement opportunities by phone calls and meetings with our teachers and transition staff.
+We don't have many community members and partners in our environment as it is a closed facility and each person coming in must be federally background checked - that said, we do provide families with engagement opportunities by phone calls and meetings with our teachers and transition staff as needed.

-4. $\square$ How do you ensure students have access to strong school library programs? $\square$
+4. ☐ How do you ensure students have access to strong school library programs? ☐